fod/pands-project2021/README.md

 HDip Data Analytics Programming and Scripting Project

 ## Introduction
 Fisher's Iris Data set is a collection of 50 observations of four measurements — sepal length, sepal width, petal length, and petal width from each of three plant species: *Iris setosa*, *I. versicolor*, and *I. virginica*.
-Two of these sets (*I. setosa* and *I. versicolor*) were collected from plants growing together in the same colony, while the third (*I. virginica*) was collected from elsewhere (Fisher, 1936). *I. setosa* is linearly separable from the other two species based on some of the four measurements recorded whereas *I. vesicolor* and *I. virginica* are not (*ibid.*).
+Two of these sets (*I. setosa* and *I. versicolor*) were collected from plants growing together in the same colony, while the third (*I. virginica*) was collected from a separate site (Fisher, 1936). *I. setosa* is linearly separable from the other two species based on some of the four measurements recorded whereas *I. vesicolor* and *I. virginica* are not (*ibid.*).

 This project uses the Python programming language to perform an exploratory data analysis (EDA) on the iris dataset and to examine some approaches to data classification using Python libraries.